 70%+ B2B marketers say influencer marketing become more important due to the pandemic

 Over 70% of B2B marketers say their customers use advice from influencers.
 About 62% say their influencer engagements have improved their customers’ brand experience.
-And, 80% expect interest to grow over through the next year.
+And 80% expect interest to grow over the next year.

 Harnessing the Power of B2B Influencer Marketing

-It’s about both the bigger picture and the immediate goal when it comes to B2B influencer marketing.
+It’s about both the bigger picture and the immediate goal when it comes to business growth and B2B influencer marketing.